siph/blog/_posts/02/2022-05-17-building-a-tiling-window-manager.md

+---
+layout: post
-# Building a Tiling Window Manager with Rust and Penrose
+title:  "Building a Tiling Window Manager with Rust and Penrose"
+date:   2022-05-17 18:47:33 -0700
+categories: rust linux tutorial productivity
+---
 During the pursuit of increased productivity, many developers strive to eliminate their usage of the mouse as much as possible.
 The most effective way to eliminate a large percentage of your mouse usage is by switching from a traditional style of window manager to a tiling style window manager.